 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-It is part of the Elemental Assassin #14 series and is a This urban fantasy is a paperback edition that was published by Pocket Books on February 23, 2016 and has 374 pages.
+It is part of the Elemental Assassin #14 series and is a urban fantasy that was published by Pocket Books on February 23, 2016 and has 374 pages.

 Explore it on Goodreads or Amazon